In this article, you will learn about:

 In every industry, assets exist in hierarchy that naturally enforces relationship between the highest level of physical object with its subordinate components, and it is quite easy to replicate an asset hierarchy in Loc8 (a representation shown below).

 After identifying the asset types and arranging them in a nested layout (also called as a parent-child layout), every new asset created in Loc8 automatically follows the hierarchy and helps you gain reliability, maintainability and traceability across large number and wide variety of assets.

-Asset Structure (from Custom Parameters up to Asset)
+Asset Structure (from Custom Fields up to an Asset)

 Assets can be clearly defined using a bottom-up approach in Loc8, where:

-- Relevant data groups are added to those asset types which require the bundle of associated custom parameters to describe their new assets.
+- Relevant data groups are then added to those Asset types which require the bundle of associated custom parameters to describe their new assets.

-- Different asset types are created under a parent asset type to form the hierarchy such that they automatically inherit their parent's data groups, which of course can be removed, and new ones be added as necessary.
+- Different asset types that are related in one way or the other can be created under a parent asset type to form the hierarchy such that they automatically inherit their parent's data groups by default, which of course can be removed, and edited as necessary.

-- New assets of a well-defined asset type display the default fields as well as the new fields as per the custom parameters that cascade down from the related data groups that were associated with its asset type.
+- Once all of that has been defined, the new assets of a well-defined asset type will display the default fields as well as the new fields as per the custom fields that cascade down from the related Data Groups associated with its Asset Type.

 The example below shows how an equipment fact sheet is converted into asset structure in Loc8, with default and additional attributes - temperature, humidity and heat load - to completely describe the asset.